 Danielle Toronyi is a landscape architect and artist who is focused on how we collectively experience, change, and learn from ecological and biological systems.

-Danielle’s body of work comprises data-driven multimedia installations, body-focused ritual, landscape architecture research, and environmental remediation projects.
+Danielle’s body of work comprises data-driven multimedia installations, body-focused ritual, generative design, landscape architecture research, and environmental remediation projects.
 She investigates and analyzes the living world and creates methodologies for revealing the resiliency of natural systems.
-Danielle’s design projects inform her preparation for further research and scholarship in landscape architecture, political ecology, eco-feminism, and environmental humanities.

 In 2012 Danielle earned her Masters of Landscape Architecture from North Carolina State University’s College of Design.
 Danielle received her BFA in Painting + Drawing from The University of the Arts in 2006.